johnturingan/gulp-html-to-json/README.md

 # [gulp](http://gulpjs.com)-html-to-json

 >Makes inclusion of files easy and fast.
+Generates angular module for templateCache.
 Compile html files and wrap it all in a single json file.
 Enables you to include only the files you want.

+>Can be useful if you want to generate various groups of templates and include only the html files you want for that specific group.
+Can be use in backbone and angular

 Install :traffic_light:
 -------